zhixiank/NATT-finance-buddy-documentation/other/docs_old/djangoSetup.md

 # Django Setup

-In order to setup django framework, it is recommended to use in virtual environment.
+In order to setup django framework , it is recommended to use in virtual environment.

 ## Anaconda